JudgeGroovyman/JudgeGroovyman.github.io/Amps.md

 1. Free [Amplitube Custom Shop](https://www.ikmultimedia.com/products/amplitube5cs/) (Amplitube has free 72h gear demos every six weeks per gear model!
 Regular sales amps and collections, sometimes free, $35 per amp otherwise.  $2-400
 1. $40 Mercuriall SS-11X irritationware [A demo of how good the mercuriall can sound](https://www.youtube.com/watch?v=IpMqID2TzmE)
 1. $199 [Guitar Rig by Native Instruments](https://www.native-instruments.com/en/products/komplete/guitar/guitar-rig-6-pro/) 30min/session, no save or total recall functions (probably you have to setup your presets every time?) not officially licensed but lots of cool amps are included
+1. $30 [Gain Stage Amps](https://www.gain-stage.com/trials) many or all come with a demo irritationware

  Paid Plugins (Test them all with big Sur)
 1. ---------- Nope (for me)